NC3-LU/cases_web/_knowhow/sos/SOS-ElectronicGreetingsCards.markdown

 If you want to send electronic greetings, there are a few rules you should follow so that you do not end up getting conned.

 #### Site Reliability
 Use reputable websites to send greetings cards.
 Firstly, this will give you a guarantee that your cards have been sent.
-Reputable websites also have strict usage rules concerning the email addresses you provide.
-Surely, you do not want all the email addresses of your friends and family members sold to spammers?
+Reputable websites also have strict usage rules concerning the e-mail addresses you provide.
+Surely, you do not want all the e-mail addresses of your friends and family members sold to spammers?

 #### Online Payment
 Firstly, if you want to subscribe to a paid service, look out for site security.
 As with all online payments, check that the pages are secure and that the website is reliable.
 Please note that most of the websites offering electronic greetings cards are free of charge (and are funded by advertising).